singaround/songbook/songs/salt-liberty-ballad-of-mary-lacy.md

 tags:
   - song
   - gender
+  - shipwright
+  - true story
 date: 2019-03-02T23:16:44.616Z
 description: >-
-  based on the account from "The Female Shipwright, or Life and Extraordinary Adventures of Mary Lacy".
+  Based on the account from "The Female Shipwright, or Life and Extraordinary Adventures of Mary Lacy", published in 1773.
 ---
 I grew up as a girl in the fields of Kent
 And the name I was given was Mary